Projit32/ARStudio/Model Hosting/README.md

   - If you're using **XAMPP**, simply install the applicaation and grant all firewall permission,if prompted, for public and private network, you'll need it.
   - if you're using **000webhost**, sign up for a free account and register a website.
 Skip the tutorial by presing `It's not my first rodeo, take me to the cPanel`.
     Register a name & a password for your website.
-* Download both the scripts from the `ARSR` folder.
+* Download both the scripts which is inside the `ARSR` folder.
   - **XAMPP** : wherever you have installed xampp, there will be a folder inside the xampp folder named as `htdocs`, i.e `xampp/htdocs`.
 Create a folder named as **ARSR** and cut-paste both the scripts in it.
 Lastly, create two folders named as **objects** and **AnimatedObjects** inside the `ARSR` folder.
   - **000webhost** : Rightnow, it will show you 3 options.
 Choose `upload your site`.
 Inside the `public_html` folder, add a folder namd as **ARSR**, inside which you'll